NandiniMeh/NandiniMeh/README.md

 - ✨ Crafted last - [nandinim.design](https://nandinim.design) website.
 Fun fact!
 The 3 colors featured on my website represent the primary colors I used                       for the 3 projects featured on my portfolio;
 - ✨ Developed - Resume Builder, read the repository for more information and a walkthrough!
-- ✨ Just completed a 4-month internship at Arthur Health Coorporation as a Software Developer, as well as my 2B term at at the University of Waterloo!
+- ✨ Just completed a 4-month internship at RBC as a Frontend Developer, and currently on my 3A term at at the University of Waterloo!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&layout=compact)](https://github.com/anuraghazra/github-readme-stats)